karenetheridge/Plack-App-BeanstalkConsole/README.md

 The latest version of the application is downloaded at install time and saved as a [File::ShareDir](#share dir), which is used by default if the `root` is not overridden (see below).

+To use, mount the app on your server and go to the '/' URI, where you will be prompted to enter the address of your beanstalk server(s).

 # METHODS